Safety Tips And Tricks For New Drivers

 Having access to so much power at the press of a pedal can be an intoxicating feeling, but don’t fall into the trap of thinking you’re at Mondelo park each time you climb into the driver’s seat.
 As well as risking convictions, driving too fast could endanger you, your passengers and other road users.
 Also, when you’re on winding country roads, bear in mind that the speed limit is not a target.
 Depending on the road and weather conditions, you might have to drive significantly slower than the limit to stay safe.

 Peer pressure can prove deadly on the motorways, so don’t let your friends encourage you to do risky things on the roads.
-A study conducted by the AAA Foundation for Traffic Safety in America found that young drivers were four times more likely to die in road accidents when carrying their peers as passengers than they were when driving alone, yet they were 62 per cent less likely to have fatal accidents when carrying older passengers, proving peer pressure has a huge effect on young peoples’ driving.
+According to Brake, the road safety charity, young drivers are four times more likely to die in road accidents when carrying their peers as passengers than they were when driving alone.
+However they are much less likely to have fatal accidents when carrying older passengers, proving peer pressure has a huge effect on young peoples’ driving.

 All drivers need to pay full attention to the road, and this is especially important for inexperienced motorists.
 Snacking on a sandwich, sending texts and speaking to people on the phone can all seriously compromise your concentration.
 All it takes for a crash to occur is a momentary lapse of focus.
 To help you keep your mind in gear, try to avoid any distractions and consider switching your phone off when you get behind the wheel.